 I’ll never forget the morning I returned to my church’s Sunday School program to pick up my 2-year-old and found him happily putting things away while singing, “Clean up, clean up—everybody, everywhere!
 Clean up, clean up—everybody do your share!”
 If your children are old enough to physically pull a toy out of the bin, they can be taught to put it back when play time is over.

 2. They can be Dad’s helper.

 Lots of parents have another baby while there’s still a toddler (or even two) in the house.
-Help your older child play an important role in taking care of the new baby by bringing you or mom things she needs: a diaper from the changing table, a burp pad or bib from a low shelf, or a blanket to wrap the baby in.
+Help your older kids play an important role in taking care of the new baby.
+Have them bring you a diaper from the changing table, a burp pad or bib from a low shelf, or a blanket to wrap the baby in.
 The big brother or sister will feel needed and proud to be the “big kid” who can help the parents.

-Your three-year-old can easily take a handful of flatware and set them at each place before dinner (It doesn’t have to be perfect.), and can help after the meal by taking his plate and cup to the kitchen sink to be washed.
+Your 3-year-old easily can take a handful of flatware and set it at each place before dinner (It doesn’t have to be perfect.) and can help after the meal by taking his plate and cup to the kitchen sink to be washed.

 Huddle Up Question